kamelikurki/twitter-chirpp/README.md

 To use the twitter API, a registration at https://developer.twitter.com/ is needed.
 After being accepted to the twitter developer program the Bearer Token this twitter-listener needs for authenticating with the API will be available.

-## Create a new instance of the api
+## Create a new instance of the listener

 ```cpp